flashbots/flashbots-docs/docs/mev-proxy.md

 ---
 title: MEV Proxy
 ---
+TODO: Add proper link

-[A simple example](src/proxy.js) of a reverse proxy that a miner can run to expose just the eth_sendBundle JSON-RPC method.
+[A simple example](#) of a reverse proxy that a miner can run to expose just the eth_sendBundle JSON-RPC method.
 You can install/run it like so:

 ```bash
 # install nodejs on your system, e.g. `sudo apt install nodejs npm` on debian/ubuntu